-Thanks to Rae’s swift response, Culicchia Neurological Clinic Neurologist Lauren Sharett, M.D. was able to administer the time sensitive clot-busting drug, TPA.
+Thanks to Rae’s swift response, Culicchia Neurological Clinic physicians at West Jefferson Medical Center were able to administer the time sensitive clot-busting drug, TPA.
 Rae spent the night at the hospital and was discharged the next day with no residual symptoms.

-Both appeared on WVUE Fox8 to promote WJMC’S Stroke Awareness Health Fair on Friday, May 6 from 8am-1pm for FREE screenings and more.
+WJMC’S Stroke Awareness Health Fair is on Friday, May 6 from 8am-1pm for FREE screenings and more.
 To RSVP, visit: wjmc.org/stroke

 Culicchia Neurological Clinic Physical Medicine & Rehab Physician, Dr. Andrea Toomer will speak at noon on Signs & Symptoms of Stroke.